-Heart disease is the leading cause of death for men and women in the country.
-Recent figures indicate around 650,000 people pass away every year from heart disease.
-Every year around 800,000 men and women also experience their very first heart attack generally leading down the road to more severe heart disease.
-The cost of care for heart disease runs well over 10 billion every year.
-This disease takes a great toll on numerous people's lives in Highland Haven.
-There are many things you can do to help decrease your risk of developing heart disease.
-Many people think of coronary heart disease which is the narrowing of the arteries leading to one's heart.
-However there are numerous types of heart disease.
-These include arrhythmias, blood vessel disease, heart failure and congenital heart disease and many others.
+Heart disease is the major cause of death for men and women in the country.
+Recent figures indicate around 650,000 people pass away each year from heart disease.
+Every year around 800,000 men and women also experience their first heart attack generally leading down the road to more severe heart disease.
+The cost of care for heart disease runs well over 10 billion each year.
+This disease takes a great toll on many people's lives in Highland Haven.
+There are many things you can do to help reduce your chance of developing heart disease.
+A lot of people think of coronary heart disease which is the narrowing of the arteries leading to one's heart.
+However there are numerous forms of heart disease.
+These include arrhythmias, blood vessel disease, heart failure and congenital heart disease among others.

-Arrhythmia: The heart generally beats 60 to 100 times each minute.
-When there is any abnormality it is considered an arrhythmia.
-This will occur in a number of styles; a rhythm change or a rate change to higher or lower than normal.
+Arrhythmia: The heart normally beats 60 to 100 times per minute.
+Whenever there is any abnormality it is thought to be an arrhythmia.
+This will happen in various varieties; a rhythm change or a rate change to higher or below normal.

 Coronary Heart Disease

 Coronary heart disease: This is where the arteries harden usually leading to potential heart attacks.
-This is due to a reduction in the oxygen that goes to the heart.
+This is due to a decrease in the oxygen that goes to the heart.

-Heart Failure: This really is referring to the heart not pumping as efficiently as it should.
-This has effects on over 5 million Americans, particularly people over the age of 65.
-It might lead to bloating, swelling and difficulty breathing.
+Heart Failure: This really is referring to the heart not pumping as successfully as it really should.
+This has effects on over 5 million Americans, particularly people over 65 years of age.
+It might result in water retention, swelling and difficulty breathing.

 Heart Disease Tests in Highland Haven, Texas 78654

-There are lots of heart disease tests that may be performed to determine if you have heart disease.
-Your doctor will determine which tests are best for you based on a variety of factors such as symptoms and medical history.
-A preliminary physical exam will include listening to your heart with a stethoscope to check for any irregular sounds or rhythms.
-Your blood pressure is going to be checked and x-rays may be taken to view the shape of the heart to check for irregularities.
-If the doctor feels you need more testing that will be determined based on the outcomes of the initial physical exam.
+There are lots of heart disease tests that may be done to determine if you have heart disease.
+Your doctor will determine which tests are best for you depending on various factors such as symptoms and health background.
+A preliminary physical exam includes listening to your heart with a stethoscope to check for any abnormal sounds or rhythms.
+Your blood pressure will be checked and x-rays could be taken to view the shape of the heart to check for abnormalities.
+If the doctor thinks you need more testing that will be determined based on the outcomes of the initial physical exam.

-Dietary Considerations: It is vital for everyone to follow a heart healthy diet.
-Doing so may help decrease your risk of developing heart disease down the road.
-If you have heart disease it is more important to eat a healthy well balanced diet.
-This will lessen bad cholesterol also known as LDL, and lower blood pressure levels and blood sugar levels.
+Dietary Considerations: It's important for everyone to follow a heart healthy diet.
+Doing so may help reduce your risk of developing heart disease later on.
+If you have heart disease it is a lot more important to eat a healthy well-balanced diet.
+This will lessen bad cholesterol also known as LDL, and lower blood pressure and blood sugar levels.

 Exercise: To help protect against heart disease an exercise program is extremely important.
-If you already have heart disease it is equally important to stay lively and fit.
-This should always be carried out with the consent of your physician to avoid any risks to your health.
-Your doctor will determine a plan that is right for you and your unique condition.
+If you already have heart disease it is equally important to stay active and fit.
+This should always be carried out with the permission of your medical doctor to protect yourself from any risks to your health.
+Your doctor will determine a plan that's suitable for both you and your particular condition.

-If an individual needs cardiologists to address a heart related issue they may have, a reputable medical center, such as Austin Cardiac Clinic is a superb option.
+If a person is in need of cardiologists to address a heart related issue they may have, a reputable medical center, such as Austin Cardiac Clinic is a great option.
 Please call us at 512-206-2988 to schedule an appointment.